© Lisa Jane Rimmer

 “It’ll be alright.
 What’s your name?” asked Lily as she gently put the star on her bedroom floor.

 “My name’s Capella.”

 “Oh,” said Lily as she continued to stare at the star.
 “Are you made of Jelly?”
-Lily noticed that Capella looked just like a silver star-shaped jelly.
+Lily noticed that Capella looked just like a strawberry star-shaped jelly.

 “What’s jelly?” the star sniffled